 - stronger and healthier personal relationships

-This is in addition to the potential relief from a variety of mental health conditions, like depression, anxiety, and trauma.
+This is in addition to the potential relief from a variety of mental health conditions, like depression, anxiety, and trauma, as well as learning skills and strategies to address stressors.

 Contrary to popular opinion, you don’t need to have a mental health condition to benefit from therapy.
 Nor is seeking therapy a sign of failure.
 As long as you have areas you’d like support in navigating, it’s never a bad idea to speak to a professional.